 In the above case, the repulsive force between the corner A and the centre O is same in magnitude with the repulsive force by the corner C to the centre O, but these forces are opposite in direction.
 Hence, these forces will cancel each other and from A and C no forces are applied on the centre O. Similarly from the corner C the attractive force is applying on to the centre O and another force with the same magnitude is applying on the centre O, also these two forces are opposite in direction hence it is also opposing each other.

 Therefore, the net force applying to the centre is zero.
 Because all the forces here are being cancelled by each other.

 (i) When a charge is placed in an electrostatic field then it experiences a continuous force.
 Therefore, an electrostatic field line is a continuous curve.
 And a charge moves continuously and does not jump from on point to the other.
 So, the field line cannot have a sudden break.

-(ii) if two field lines will cross each other at any point then at that point the field intensity will start shooing two directions at a same point which is impossible.
+(ii) if two field lines will cross each other at any point then at that point the field intensity will start shooing two directions at the same point which is impossible.
 Therefore, two field lines can never cross each other.

 (i) Let us consider O as the midpoint of the line.
 Then, measure the electric field at the point O of the line AB joining the two charges.

-(i) Figure given below shows the situation given to us, in which AB is a line and O is the mid – point.
+(i) The figure given below shows the situation given to us, in which AB is a line and O is the midpoint.